Zokhoi/infra/README.md

 This ansible playbook is used to set up and configure my local servers for self hosted services, and machines for daily usage.

-A few of the tasks directly calls for `apt`, therefore this playbook repo mostly only applies to Debian based distros.
+A few of the tasks directly calls for `apt` or `apk`, therefore this playbook repo mostly only applies to Debian or Alpine based distros.
 Other distros may gain support when I decide to adapt them.

 Host mappings: